esiegmann/Integration_Roadmaps/docs/source/tasks/Ticket_Handling_v1.md

 ## Reassign Externally, Accept, or Reassign Internally

-The default assignee or anyone update access to tickets in the queue should first determine if the ticket was properly assigned and if not, reassign to a different queue.
+The default assignee or anyone with update access to tickets in the queue should first determine if the ticket was properly assigned and if not, reassign to a different queue.

 If the ticket was assigned to the correct queue, they may reassign it to anyone else in their organization with ticket system access, or retain